magpylib/magpylib/docs/_pages/docu/docu_magpylib_api.md

 :::
 :::{grid-item}
 :columns: 12
-**Info:** With sensors it is possible to give observers their own position and orientation.
+**Info:** Sensors can have their own position and orientation and enable easy relative positioning between sources and observers.
 The field is always computed in the reference frame of the sensor, which might itself be moving in the global coordinate system.
-This is demonstrated in {ref}`gallery-tutorial-field-computation-sensors`.
+Magpylib sensors can be understood as perfect magnetic field sensors with infinitesimally sensitive elements.
+An example how to use sensors is given in {ref}`gallery-tutorial-field-computation-sensors`.
 :::
 ::::